m-mcgowan/spark-flashee-eeprom/README.md

 ```

 This uses wear leveling to spread the erases out over the flash region.
 Endurance an order of magnitude less than the address erase scheme
 above, but is potentially 1-2 orders of magnitude better than manually erasing and writing directly to flash.
-  This scheme has much less overhead, and can offer upto 1MB of flash.
+This scheme has much less overhead, and can offer up to 1MB of flash.

 To store data: